 Accumulation/Distribution Technical Analysis & Accumulation/Distribution Trading Signals

-This indicator is used to assess the cumulative flow of money into and out of indices.
+This indicator is utilized to evaluate the cumulative flow of money into and out of indices.

 Interpretation

-This volume indicator is used to determine if volume is increasing or decreasing as the market price on a chart is rising or falling.
+This volume indicator serves to assess whether volume is increasing or decreasing as the market price on a chart rises or falls.

 Up Index Trend